ckyy5770/PubSubCoordZmq/README.md

 * all subscribers of this topic reconnect (**Important Note**: every "reconnect" step in all scenarios should be interpreted as following three sub-steps):

-    * first connect to new broker
+    * first connect to new channel

     * wait for connection stable

-    * then disconnect from old broker
+    * then disconnect from old channel

 #### 2. consistent hashing --> all-sub replication